 The changes in the Company's financial results on a quarter-by-quarter basis are due primarily to fluctuations in the level of activity of the Company's exploration and evaluation programs, project acquisitions and administration.
-The Company is a mineral exploration, evaluation and development company and does not currently generate operating revenue.
+The Company is a mineral exploration, evaluation and development company operating in three geographically based segments: Canada, Colombia and the United States.
+The Company does not currently generate operating revenue.

-In the quarter ended June 30, 2021, fieldwork expenditures at the Alacran Deposit continued to support the PFS, including geotechnical, hydrological, metallurgical and condemnation drilling.
+In the quarter ended September 30, 2021, fieldwork expenditures at the Alacran Deposit continued to support the PFS, including geotechnical, hydrological, metallurgical and condemnation drilling.
 These types of expenditures continued into the quarter ended December 31, 2021, with the Company submitting the PTO on November 17, 2021, and announcing the PFS results on January 11, 2022.

-E&E expenditures in the quarters ended December 31, 2021 and March 31, 2022 included costs relating to the 2,300 metre exploration diamond drilling program at Alacran.
+Exploration and evaluation ("E&E") expenditures in the quarters ended December 31, 2021 and March 31, 2022 included costs relating to the 2,300 metre exploration diamond drilling program at Alacran.
 In October 2021, the Perseverance drill program commenced, and the project's Phase 2 earn-in expenditure requirement was met in the quarter ended March 31, 2022.

 In the quarter ended June 30, 2022, the FS commenced at Alacran, with E&E expenditures including the start of the 25,000-metre initial drilling program, which was completed in the fourth quarter of 2022.
-In the quarter ended March 31, 2023, E&E expenditures included working on Alacran's second-phase in-fill drilling program and advancing the EIA.
+In the quarters ended March 31, 2023, and June 30, 2023, E&E expenditures included completing Alacran's second-phase in-fill drilling program in June and advancing the EIA.